gorealtime/docs/source/index.rst

 What is gorealtime?
 --------------------

-Gorealtime aims to completely remove all pain endured when attempting to integrate websockets in your applications.
+At it's core, gorealtime is a service that aims to simplify the use of realtime technologies in your applications.

+By removing the need to manage servers, write tons of boilerplate code and then maintain both of these, gorealtime is the easiest way to integrate realtime tech available.

 By consuming our simple HTTP-based API and making use of a javascript library you're able to get up and running